codazoda/nolific/README.md

 ## Running Automatically on Mac

-I've created a `com.joeldare.x1.plist` file that starts the system automatically on localhost.
+I've created a `com.joeldare.nolific.plist` file that starts the system automatically on localhost.
 I symlink this file from `~/Library/LaunchAgents` and the Mac OS launchd system will launch it automatically and keep it running.

 ## Font Awesome